 Put your shapes onto parchment paper on cookie sheets and chill in the freezer for 10 minutes before baking

 Prep out all your toppings along with the chocolate diplomat cream, and a batch of raspberry ganache (recipes below).
-This will also require a batch of my Chocolate Whipped Cream and a batch of Fresh Raspberry Compote (recipes are linked).
+This will also require a batch of my Chocolate Whipped Cream (adding gelatin as a stabilizer as instructed in the recipe) and a batch of Fresh Raspberry Compote (recipes are linked).
 Put the diplomat cream in a piping bag with a round piping tip.
 A wilton #2A is perfect for this job.

 Now let’s build a beautiful tart!!

 First glue your tart crust down to the plate with a little of the ganache.
 That way it’s not all loosey goosey sliding around on you while you are trying to work.
 Then spread a nice layer of the raspberry ganache on the the crust.